yomboy222/spellbinder/readme.txt

 ==============================

-NEW SURVEY MONKEY

 images to do or redo:
   tear-dice: make separate background with street
   cordon-joker: donor
-  goon-hut: ???
+  goon-hut: SEPARATE IMAGE FOR SECOND LOOT
-  aromantics: boot bot soot -- also change hint image to say knock "slowly"
+  aromantics: boot bot soot
   thorn-divan: make door in that room,
+  jerk-whiskeys: background with door; detritus, swamp, bonus word images

 make script to automatically pull in & rate transforms in puzzle_ideas.txt

-tare-dicer: redo background

 again, when starting level, say "loading" until first-room images and background are loaded. maybe wait 1.5 seconds to load and if not done, then put up the "loading" graphic. make optional level.additionalImagesToPreload